 See also: Director order revoking specific allowances, approvals and interjurisdictional recognitions.
 These are no longer needed due to the OHS Code update effective March 31, 2023.

-- use a certain equipment or standard
+- use a certain equipment, method or standard

 - develop or use a particular process